pylint-dev/pylint/doc/tutorial.rst

 desired outcome if people find your code hard to use or understand.
 The Python community has formalized some recommended programming styles to help everyone write code in a common, agreed-upon style that makes the most sense for shared code.
-This style is captured in PEP-8_.
-Pylint can be a quick and easy way of seeing if your code has captured the essence of PEP-8 and is therefore ``friendly`` to other potential users.
+This style is captured in `PEP 8`_, the "Style Guide for Python Code".
+Pylint can be a quick and easy way of seeing if your code has captured the essence of `PEP 8`_ and is therefore ``friendly`` to other potential users.

 Perhaps you're not ready to share your code but you'd like to learn a bit more